LordPythonn/nec2-toys/README.md

 Goals, History, and Current Status
 ----------------------------------

-I started this project because I wanted to modify Kent Britain's "Cheap Yagi" designs to work with a local repeater.
-Kent's published 2m Yagi designs are tuned for use near 145 MHz with a relatively narrow usable transmit bandwidth.
+I started this project because I wanted to modify Kent Britain's 2m "Cheap Yagi" to work with a local repeater.
+Kent's published 2m Yagi designs are tuned for use near 145 MHz with a relatively narrow usable bandwidth.
+Since I wanted an antenna for transmitting between 146 and 147 MHz, my initial goal was to model a 2 element Cheap Yagi and adjust it to work at a higher frequency range.
-Since I wanted an antenna for transmitting between 146 and 147 MHz, my initial goal was to model Kent's designs and then adjust them to work at a higher frequency range.
-That goal has now expanded to include experimenting with other types of antennas.
+I'm now starting to branch out a bit into experimenting with other types of antennas.

 Before I started this project, I was manually entering geometry into the xnec2c modeling software for linux.
-That quickly grew too complicated to continue experimenting with in a reasonable manner, so I began using Python to generate nec2 format antenna model files.
-My Python code abstracts away many of the details of the arcane nec2 card stack file format, so it's now much easier for me to iterate through many changes in antenna geometry.
+That didn't work out, so I began using Python to generate nec2 format antenna model files.
+Now my Python code abstracts away many of the details of the arcane nec2 card stack file format, so it's much easier for me to iterate through changes in antenna geometry.

-My new workflow is to specify geometry in terms of variables and formulas in python, run my code to translate that into an antenna model in the nec2 file format, then open the .nec file in xnec2c to simulate the model's performance.
+My new workflow is to specify geometry in terms of variables and formulas in python, run the script to translate that into an antenna model in the nec2 file format, then open the .nec file in xnec2c to simulate the model's performance.
 So far this has been working reasonably well.

-I'm gradually building more intelligence about nec2 into my utility code so that I can write model generators for more complicated antennas which are increasingly free of arcane nec2-related clutter.
-My first generation model generators included blocks of hardcoded nec2 format text, a good abstraction system for generating straight wires, and a functional but ugly kludge for modeling a single circular wire arc (good enough for my initial prototypes).
+I'm gradually building more intelligence about nec2 into my utility code so that I can model increasingly complicated antennas with less and less arcane nec2-related clutter.
+My first generation model generators included blocks of hardcoded nec2 format text, a good abstraction system for generating straight wires, and a functional but ugly kludge for modeling a single circular wire arc (one was good enough for my initial prototypes).

 Since I now want to experiment with folded dipoles, which require two wire arcs, I've started a second generation of my utility code as`/nec2utils.py`.
-I moved the first generation utility code into `oldStuff/gen1/` along with the related model generator scripts.
+I moved the first generation utility code into `/oldStuff/gen1/` along with the related model generator scripts.
 For the moment I want to keep those designs around as a reference.